quantfive/codepress-engine/README.md

 ## Changelog

+### Version 0.8.0
+- Added new `/get-changes` API endpoint for applying text-based changes to source files
+- Implemented file mapping storage for tracking file identifiers
+- Added integration with FastAPI backend for determining code changes
+- Added Prettier formatting for updated files
+- Enhanced CLI with new `setup` command for installing dependencies
+- Added TypeScript type definitions for better developer experience
+- Improved error handling for file operations and API requests
+- Added comprehensive documentation for the visual editor API

 ### Version 0.7.0
 - Added CLI tool for running the development server (`codepress` command)
+- Added Visual Editor API endpoint (`/visual-editor-api`) for file updates from the browser extension
+- Simplified server port configuration to use a fixed port (4321 by default) for reliability
 - Added throttling and retry mechanisms for file mapping requests
 - Improved reliability with automatic request retries on network failures
 - Added exponential backoff to prevent overwhelming the server